ESTA FAQ

 ESTA and data security

-Your data is of course safely stored with The American Dream and is transmitted to the US authorities with modern end-to-end encryption.
+Your data is, of course, safely stored with esta-application.com and is transmitted to the US authorities with modern end-to-end encryption.
 From the time of transmission, your data is subject to the laws and regulations of the USA, such as the Federal Information Security Management Act.

 How long is your data stored by the US authorities?